1qh/chords/favsongs.md

 - Nơi Tình Yêu Kết Thúc
 - Phố Không Mùa
 - Thuận Theo Ý Trời
+## Charlie Puth
+- Attention
+- Cheating On You
+- Dangerously
+- How Long
+- I Don't Think That I Like Her
+- Left And Right
+- Light Switch
+- Marvin Gaye
+- One Call Away
+- See You Again
+- That's Not How This Works
+- We Don't Talk Anymore
 ## Chillies
 - Có Em Đời Bỗng Vui
 - Cứ Chill Thôi